 It is possible, and in some cases likely, that \acrshort{qraft} is not perfectly approximating the orientation of plasma density features in both the \acrshort{cor-1 pB} observations and in the simulated \acrshort{forward pB} images.
+We briefly overview potential errors contributed from \acrshort{qraft} in this analysis, but \textcolor{black}{they are comprehensively discussed in} \citet{uritsky2025}.
 An example of this is \acrshort{qraft}'s 'blob filtering' method not being able to filter out every spurious feature detected by the algorithm.
-These features are normally small, and when filtered by the radial length, are able to be filtered out reasonably well.
+These features are normally small, and when filtered by the radial length are able to be filtered out reasonably well.

 One of the most prominent sources of error stems from \acrshort{qraft} tracing radial features, (or what it perceives to be open field features), in closed field regions of the magnetic field in the \acrshort{pos}.
-These regions can be especially noticed when plotting the features from \acrshort{qraft} error over the expected magnetic field, such as in figure \ref{fig:centralB}, and when plotting angular error over the features traced from \acrshort{qraft}, such as in figure \ref{fig:1x2Angle_Err_Example}.
+These regions can be especially noticed when plotting the features from \acrshort{qraft} over the expected magnetic field, such as in Figure \ref{fig:centralB}, and when plotting the angular error, such as in Figure \ref{fig:1x2Angle_Err_Example}.
 These global plots of the angular error allow us to dissect the pattern of how \acrshort{qraft}'s features match the model magnetic field.
-In these plots, the regions with the most error correlate to the closed regions of the model magnetic field, as the quasi-radial features cross this field near perpendicularly in these regions.
-These errors have a high impact on the resulting statistics of the analysis, as seen from the discrepancy of the global means and medians in tables \ref{tab:results_by_date_cor1} and \ref{tab:combined_results_cor1}.
+The regions with larger error correlate to closed regions of the model magnetic field, as the quasi-radial features cross this field near perpendicularly.
+These errors have a high impact on the resulting statistics of the analysis.